maikeru/Adventure/README.md

 Id
 Name
 Description
-Conditions
+Custom actions

-What kind of conditions could we have?
+What kind of custom actions could we have?
 1. Switch type - Open/close door etc. State needs to be remembered
 2. Movement - based on some condition (e.g. door is open) allow movement in a direction to specific room
 3. One off event - On a specific action, move an item, display a description etc